Singaporean teen raises funds for Ukraine by teaching chess

 "Grandmaster Yuri Vovk used to teach me chess and he's still in Ukraine.
 When I used to travel, I also played against people from Ukraine and Russia.
 That's why I feel like I should do my own small part to help out," says the Secondary 1 student at Raffles Institution.

-As part of his fund-raiser, Zi Han, an only child, invited 10 participants to his home in Bartley for chess classes on March 17 during the March school holidays.
+As part of his fund-raiser, Zi Han, an only child, invited 10 participants to his home in Bartley for chess classes last Thursday during the March school holidays.
 His father, who works in a technology company, and his mother, a housewife, were fully supportive of his initiative.

 All the participants donated to his fund-raiser to join the classes, with more than 40 other people donating to support the cause.